Tasty Recipes for the Home Cook

 This bread requires two rise periods: one after kneading and one before the dough goes into the loaf pan.
 It is necessary to shape the dough before it goes into the pan for the second rise.
 The purpose of shaping the dough is to create surface tension in order for it to maintain the best rise during baking as well as to produce a uniform crumb.

-I suggest using the shaping method demonstrated in the Recipe Highlights above, but if you would like a simpler alternative, use the technique below.
+I suggest using the shaping method demonstrated in the Recipe Highlights section above, but if you would like a simpler alternative, use the technique below.

 • Pat the dough into an 8-inch wide rectangle.
 Starting at one of the 8-inch sides, tightly roll the dough into a log.
 It’s important to keep your roll tight to create surface tension.
-Pinch the seam tight and place into the loaf pan, seam-side-down.
+Pinch the seam tight and place it into the loaf pan, seam-side-down.

 Scallion Garlic Bread Recipe